 In the actuarial valuation, the entry age actuarial cost method was used.
+The 2016 Annual OPEB Cost was calculated using the actuarial assumptions of 1.73% investment rate of return and an annual healthcare cost trend rate of 8.5% initially.
 The 2015 Annual OPEB Cost was calculated using the actuarial assumptions of 1.84% investment rate of return and an annual healthcare cost trend rate of 8.5% initially, reduced by decrements to an ultimate rate of 5% after five years.
-The 2014 Annual OPEB Cost was calculated using the actuarial assumptions of 1.78% investment rate of return and an annual healthcare cost trend rate of 9% initially, reduced by decrements to an ultimate rate of 5% after five years.
 Both rates include a 2.5% inflation assumption.
 The plan has not accumulated assets and does not hold assets in a segregated trust.
 The plan's unfunded actuarial accrued liability is being amortized as a level dollar amount.
 The amortization period is open and is 30 years.

-NOTE12 - LEASES
+NOTE 12 - LEASES